-- We couldn't collect the environmental data for 38 sites due to COVID-19 lockdown or working from home in FY2019.
-In FY2018, GHG emissions of these sites were equivalent to about 5.2% of the total GHG emissions, - GHG emissions from logistics include the transport of cargo within Japan for which Sumitomo Corporation is the cargo owner, and are calculated based on a manual for GHG emissions accounting, reporting, and disclosure systems published by Japan's Ministry of the Environment and Ministry of
+We couldn't collect the environmental data for 38 sites due to COVID-19 lockdown or working from home in FY2019.
+In FY2018, GHG emissions of these sites were equivalent to about 5.2% of the total GHG emissions.

+GHG emissions from logistics include the transport of cargo within Japan for which Sumitomo Corporation is the cargo owner, and are calculated based on a manual for GHG emissions accounting, reporting, and disclosure systems published by Japan's Ministry of the Environment and Ministry of Economy, Trade and Industry.

-Sumitomo Corporation compiles with the Act and reduces the use of energy of transportation through promotion of modal shift (utilization of railroads and vessels), optimization of delivery routes and loading on vehicles, promotion of eco-driving, etc. We have set a target of reducing the use of energy from logistics per shipping weight by at least 1% annually in Japan.
+Sumitomo Corporation complies with the Act and reduces the use of energy of transportation through promotion of modal shift (utilization of railroads and vessels), optimization of delivery routes and loading on vehicles, promotion of eco-driving, etc. We have set a target of reducing the use of energy from logistics per shipping weight by at least 1% annually in Japan.

-- GHG emissions from waste are calculated from all general waste of Sumitomo Corporation. - Up to FY2018, emissions were calculated using emission intensity for incineration treatment published by the Carbon Footprint Communication Program.
+GHG emissions from waste are calculated from all general waste of Sumitomo Corporation.

+Up to FY2018, emissions were calculated using emission intensity for incineration treatment published by the Carbon Footprint Communication Program.
 The results after FY2019 were calculated using the emission intensity for each type of waste, which is published in the emission intensity database for calculating greenhouse gas emissions and other emissions by organizations throughout the supply chain.
-The calculation of GHG emissions for FY2020 uses the emission intensity database Ver.3.1 - GHG emissions due to overseas business trips are the emissions from flights departing from and arriving in Japan that Sumitomo Corporation employees took.
-Business trip destinations are classified into 12 areas and passenger-kilometers are estimated based on the travel distance between Japan and - representative airport of each area.
+The calculation of GHG emissions for FY2020 uses the emission intensity database Ver.3.1.

+GHG emissions due to overseas business trips are the emissions from flights departing from and arriving in Japan that Sumitomo Corporation employees took.
+Business trip destinations are classified into 12 areas and passenger-kilometers are estimated based on the travel distance between Japan and representative airport of each area.
 GHG emissions due to overseas business trips are calculated by applying CO2 emission factors published by the UK's Defra to the passenger-kilometers.

-GHG emissions from commuting are those from the commuting of Sumitomo Corporation's employees working in Japan, calculated by using the emissions factors per passenger-kilometer for passenger transport mode published in the Ministry of Land, Infrastructure, Transport and Tourism - publication "CO2 Emissions in the Transport Sector."
-GHG emissions from downstream leased assets are those from the buildings that Sumitomo Corporation owns and leases to tenants, using by CO2 emission factors described in the Act on the Rational Use of Energy in Japan. - GHG emissions (the above Scope1, 2 and Scope3) were 1,641,079t-CO2e /1,537,072t-CO2e /2,213,716t-CO2e in FY2018, FY2019, and FY2020 respectively.
+GHG emissions from commuting are those from the commuting of Sumitomo Corporation's employees working in Japan, calculated by using the emissions factors per passenger-kilometer for passenger transport by transport mode published in the Ministry of Land, Infrastructure, Transport and Tourism publication "CO2 Emissions in the Transport Sector."

+GHG emissions from downstream leased assets are those from the buildings that Sumitomo Corporation owns and leases to tenants, using by CO2 emission factors described in the Act on the Rational Use of Energy in Japan.

+GHG emissions (the above Scope1, 2 and Scope3) were 1,641,079t-CO2e / 1,537,072t-CO2e / 2,213,716t-CO2e in FY2018, FY2019, and FY2020 respectively.

+Sustainability of Sumitomo Corporation Group Feature Environment Social Governance ESG Quantitative Data Third-party Assessment